swiftlang/swift-evolution/proposals/nnnn-declaration-macros.md

 * Declarations with a specific fixed name: `.named("rawValue")`
 * Declarations that have the same base name as the declaration to which the macro is attached, and are therefore overloaded with it: `.overloaded`.
-* Accessors of the declaration to which the macro is attached: `.accessors`
 * Declarations whose name is formed by adding a prefix to the name of the declaration to which the macro is attached: `.prefixed("_")`
 * Declarations whose name is formed by adding a suffix to the name of the declaration to which the macro is attached: `.suffixed("_docinfo")`.
 * Declarations whose names cannot be described by any of the simple rules above: `.arbitrary`.